eddietejeda/fscache/README.md

 #FsCache
-Simple FileCache with that uses similar API to Rails.cache
+A simple caching library that serializes objects to the filesystem and is compatible with the Rails.cache API

 #Installation
     gem install fscache